Narla-Venkata-Anand-Sai-Kumar/TalentLens/docs/development/UI_CLIENTS_README.md

-# Nero Skill Trainer - Professional Frontend Implementation
+# TalentLens - Professional Frontend Implementation

-This is the completed professional frontend for the Nero Skill Trainer AI-powered interview training platform.
+This is the completed professional frontend for the TalentLens AI-powered interview training platform.

 ## 🚀 Features Implemented